Temasar1/gigsgig-app/onchain/validator.md

-## user validator
+# GigsGigApp Onchain Validation

+The app has two main users
+Tasker
+Worker

-## Spend
+## Tasker
+- A tasker has access to the platform by minting a NFT as access token

+### Create task
+A task utxo is created with the datum of valid_from, valid_to, is_workdone.

-To spend from user vaidator there has to be some datum passed Job title job price (amount)
+To spend from  vaidator there has to be some datum passed Job title job price (amount)
 Job expiry time/date (validity duration)